joonsmoons/real-time-finance/README.md

 ![DBT Data Lineage](https://github.com/joonsmoons/real_time_finance/assets/113525606/a0391366-617e-4c9c-af75-0cc6bf55a0b1)

 ### Reporting
 Finally, reporting is conducted through Preset, a cloud service that hosts Apache Superset on the backend.
 The dashboard showcases various insights, including the top 50 trending stocks by article count for the past week, an intraday stock price chart, an intraday stock volume chart, and the latest news.
 Additionally, the dashboard features a search bar allowing users to search for specific keywords or ticker symbols, enhancing the interactivity and usability of the reporting interface.
+This dashboard refreshes every 30 seconds.

 ![Preset Dashboard](https://github.com/joonsmoons/real_time_finance/assets/113525606/c0c5a552-08c0-43fb-b993-d05c43ec2f94)